 Much like the parasitic insects we’ve already discussed, a flock of chickens in your yard will help curtail the caterpillar population.
 Chickens love to hunt and eat caterpillars, but if yours are used to being given their nutrition in the form of grain, you can chop up caterpillars and add them to the chicken feed to get them used to the new food source and entice them to start hunting.
 You could also choose to keep ducks or even get a hedgehog, as all these creatures will hunt and eat caterpillars.

 Option #7: Erect barricades to keep your property caterpillar free.

-You have lots of options when it comes to barricades that will discourage caterpillars from entering your garden.
+You have lots of options when it comes to barricades that will provide pest control and discourage caterpillars from entering your garden.
 Hedges around the outside perimeter of your garden will reduce the likelihood of the moths and butterflies that lay caterpillar eggs being blown into your garden.
 Other barrier options include fences, garden walls, or sections of trellis.